Piyushrathoree/movieFlix/README.md

 ## Conclusion
 MovieHub is a simple yet powerful application for searching and viewing movie details.
 The use of debouncing and the TMDB API ensures a smooth and efficient user experience.
+## Screenshots

+## Feedback and Contributions

+We welcome feedback and contributions!
+If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/moviehub).

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute this application as per the terms of the license.

+## Acknowledgements

+- **TMDB API**: Special thanks to [The Movie Database (TMDB)](https://www.themoviedb.org/) for providing the movie data.
+- **React**: Built with the power of [React](https://reactjs.org/).
+- **Tailwind CSS**: Styled using [Tailwind CSS](https://tailwindcss.com/).
+- **react-use**: Debouncing powered by [react-use](https://github.com/streamich/react-use).

+Thank you for using MovieHub! 🎥🍿